StuntsPT/NCBI_Mass_Downloader/README.md

 ##License:
 GPLv3

+##Known limitations:
+There is **NO** argument checking of any kind.
+If there is a problem with your arguments, you will see no *hand holding* of any kind.
+Just plain error messages.

 ##Found a bug?
 Or would like a feature added?
 Or maybe just wanto to drop some feedback?
 Just open an issue on github!